-From their home in Jutland, together with the Angles and Saxons, the Jutes migrated to Great Britain starting in about 450 A.D., sparking the long road to the creation of Great Brittian as well as the history of western civilization.
+The Jutes, for whom Jutland was named, were one of the three most powerful Germanic peoples during the Nordic iron age in the sixth and fifth centuries B.C.
+From their home in Jutland, together with the Angles and Saxons, the Jutes migrated to Great Britain starting in about 450 A.D., sparking the long road to the creation of Great Britain and the start of modern western civilization.